 10mM MgCl2 (0.048gm)

-Mix all components in sterile D/W and set pH 7.6
+Mix all ingredients in sterile D/W and set pH 7.6

 Autoclave it and wait to come at room temperature.

-we had explained the role of each chemical into the article: Phenol chloroform DNA extraction: Basics, preparation of chemicals and protocol.
+If you wish to learn the role of each chemical you should read this article: Phenol chloroform DNA extraction: Basics, preparation of chemicals and protocol.

 Preparation of lysis buffer for plant DNA extraction: